-I have professional background and specialized expertise in multiple relevant domains of knowledge, 1) thought disorders and delusions, 2) child abuse pathology, 3) the attachment system and attachment pathology, and 4) Factitious Disorder Imposed on another (DSM-5 300.19).
-I also am trained in family systems therapy (Bowlby, Minuchin, Haley, Madanes, Satir) from Pepperdine University, and I have worked with court-involved family conflict for the past decade, with professional presentations to the American Psychological Association, the Association of Family and Conciliation Courts, an invited presentation at the Erasmus Medical Center in the Netherlands, and an invited presentation to the Law Society of Saskatchewan.
+I have specialized professional background, training, and expertise in multiple relevant domains of knowledge, 1) thought disorders and delusions, 2) child abuse pathology, and 3) the attachment system and attachment pathology.
+I also am trained in family systems therapy (Bowlby, Minuchin, Haley, Madanes, Satir), and I have worked with court-involved family conflict for the past decade, with professional presentations to the American Psychological Association, the Association of Family and Conciliation Courts, an invited presentation at the Erasmus Medical Center in the Netherlands, and an invited presentation to the Law Society of Saskatchewan.
 I have a broad array of directly relevant domains of professional background and experience.